Oregon State Capitol: History

-On January 13, 1855, the Oregon Territorial Legislature passed a bill moving the seat of government from Salem to Corvallis.
-Governor George Law Curry and many others objected to the move, since public buildings in Salem were already under construction.
-Curry sent the matter to the Secretary of the Treasury in Washington, D.C., where Secretary James Guthrie declared the move invalid unless acted on by the United States Congress.
-Thereafter, Curry and Oregon Secretary of State Benjamin Harding moved back to Salem.
+But on January 13, 1855, the Oregon Territorial Legislature passed a bill moving the seat of government to yet another town: Corvallis.
+Governor George Law Curry and others objected because public buildings in Salem were already under construction.
+Curry sent the matter to U.S. Treasury Secretary James Guthrie, who declared the move invalid unless acted on by Congress.
+Curry and Oregon Secretary of State Benjamin Harding moved back to Salem.

-On December 3, 1855, the legislature convened in Corvallis and quickly introduced legislation to move the capital back to Salem.
-This bill passed on December 15, 1855.
-Three days later, the legislature re-convened in Salem.
-However, the statehouse burned down on the 29th, and the legislature re-opened debate about where to seat the capital.
+On December 3, 1855, the legislature convened in Corvallis and 12 days later passed legislation to move the capital back to Salem.
+On December 18, the legislature re-convened in Salem.
+But after the statehouse burned down on December 29, the legislature re-opened debate about where to seat the capital.
 They decided to ask the people of the territory to vote on the question.
-A vote was to be held in June 1856, after which the two cities receiving the most votes would have a runoff.
-The initial vote set up a runoff between Eugene and Corvallis, but after some ballots were invalidated due to not being cast in accordance with the law, the two winners were Eugene and Salem.
-An October runoff gave Eugene the most votes, but the earlier vote-tossing led to a low turnout.
-With such low public participation, the election was ignored, and the capital remained in Salem.
+In June 1856, a vote set up a runoff—initially between Eugene and Corvallis, but after some ballots were invalidated because they were not cast in accordance with the law, between Eugene and Salem.
+In the October runoff, Eugene received more votes, but the earlier vote-tossing led to turnout so low that the election results were ignored, and the capital remained in Salem.

-A permanent resolution of the capital location issue came in 1864.
-In 1860, the legislature put the question once again to a popular vote.
-On a vote in 1862, no city received the 50 percent minimum required by law.
-In an 1864 election, Salem received 79 percent and was declared the state capital.
-The Oregon Constitution lists the seat of state government in Article XIV as Marion County, of which Salem is the seat.
+New referendums were held in 1860 and 1862, but no city received the 50 percent minimum required by law.
+Finally, Salem received 79 percent the vote in an 1864 election and was declared the state capital.
+Article XIV of the Oregon Constitution lists the seat of state government as Marion County, of which Salem is the seat.